poac-dev/poac/README.md

 >      Created binary (application) `your-pj` package
 > ```
 >
-> This command just creates a `poac.toml` file not to let your project break.
+> This command just creates a `poac.toml` file not to break your project.

 ### Build the project

-In most cases, you will want to execute as well as build—of course, you can.
+In most cases, you will want to execute a binary as well as build the project—of course, you can.

 ```bash
 hello_world/$ poac run